nbsoftware/laravel-session/README.md

 // Here are two usage examples:
 // One for file based and one for database based session driver
-// User either one of them and comment the other one
+// Use either one of them and comment the other one

 // This is needed for file based session driver
 //$sessionContainer['files'] = new Illuminate\Filesystem\Filesystem();